 Business Analytics refers to the skills, technologies, applications and practices for continuous iterative exploration and investigation of past business performance to gain insight and drive business planning by using data and statistical methods.
 A variety of industries are in need of professionals who can take on positions of responsibility for collecting, analyzing and interpreting data in order to make sound strategic business decisions.

 The MSBA program seeks to fill the talent gap in the area and to prepare graduates for this fast-growing field by developing students' critical skills in data- and model-driven management decision-making in the context of a firm's strategic vision.
-The program, which begins annually in September, consists of 10 three-credit courses (seven are required and three are electives).
-The program is designed to be completed either in one year's time (full-time) or over two years (part-time).
+The program is designed to be completed either in one year's time (full time) or over two years (part time).
+The program may be taken either asynchronously online or in-person, and students can choose either one for any course.
 Students may opt to use their elective courses to earn a specialization that is tailored to their career interests.
-Available specializations include: Artificial Intelligence, Healthcare, Marketing Analytics, and, for those who have an undergraduate degree in Accounting or the equivalent, Accounting.
+Available specializations include: Artificial Intelligence, Financial Planning and Analysis, Healthcare, Marketing Analytics, Quantitative Finance, and, for those who have an undergraduate degree in Accounting or the equivalent, Accounting.

 |Select three elective courses in Business Analytics 2||9|

 Designated research course.

 Students are required to complete an additional 9 credits (3 courses) of graduate work at the 6000-level.
 Students may choose elective courses either to fulfill the requirements of one of the specializations listed below, or to enrich their background in an area of interest.
 Please note: Students must complete the appropriate prerequisite(s) before taking 6000-level graduate courses chosen as MS Business Analytics program electives.